crev-dev/crev/README.md

 * Trust is about people and community, not automatic scans, arbitrary metrics, process, or bureaucracy.
 You can't replace a human judgment with an algorithm.
 Tools can only help make such a judgment.
-* Code quality, risk management, and trust requirements are subjective, contextual and personal.
+* Code quality, risk management, and trust requirements are subjective, contextual, and personal.
   Islands of Trust must grow organically.
 * Not many people can review all their dependencies, but if every user at least skimmed through a couple of them, and shared that information with